Frank-Walter Steinmeier: Presidency (2017–present)

+First presidential term

 Candidacy for President

-President Joachim Gauck announced in June 2016 that he would not run for re-election, resulting in a search for a candidate to succeed him.
+In June 2016 President Joachim Gauck decided not to run for re-election, resulting in a search for a candidate to succeed him.
 In November 2016, Chancellor Angela Merkel's conservatives agreed with the Social Democrats to support Steinmeier's candidacy for president in the presidential election, scheduled for 12 February 2017.

 Merkel had originally wanted to nominate Green politician Marianne Birthler, and as the CDU/CSU and the Greens control a majority in the Federal Convention, Birthler's election would have been secured.
 However, Birthler after some time decided not to run.

 On 12 February 2017 Germany's 16th Federal Convention elected Steinmeier President on the first ballot, with 931 votes out of a total of 1,260.

 Steinmeier took office as President of Germany on 19 March 2017, after the expiration of his predecessor's term in office, and on 22 March 2017 he took the oath that newly invested presidents must take before a joint session of the Bundestag and the Bundesrat, according to the Basic Law.

-German federal election 2017
+2017 Bundestag election

 Following the federal election in September 2017, coalition talks began between the Christian Democratic Union, Christian Social Union, Free Democratic Party and the Green Party.
 The talks continued for 4 weeks until just past midnight on 20 November when the Free Democrats and their leader Christian Lindner walked out of the talks and they subsequently collapsed.
 The collapse of the talks left another Grand Coalition as the only coalition with a majority in the Bundestag; this however seemed difficult, as the Leader of the Social Democratic Party Martin Schulz had ruled out another Grand Coalition on multiple occasions.

 In the following weeks, Steinmeier played an important role in the formation of the next government.
 This is because if the Bundestag fails to elect a chancellor in 14 days of voting, the president can either appoint the individual with most votes to lead a minority government or dissolve the Bundestag and call new elections.
 This type of political crisis had never been seen in Germany before and pushed the president into a quite powerful position which is rare for Germany.
 Steinmeier declared he would not consider a dissolution of the Bundestag as a preferable solution, and managed to persuade Schulz to meet with Angela Merkel and start preliminary talks.
 After long coalition talks, CDU, CSU and SPD formed a new grand coalition.
 Merkel was re-elected in the Bundestag on 14 March 2018.

-2022 re-election
+Political positions as president

+In October 2017, Steinmeier visited Putin and Gorbachev in Moscow.
+His visit was the first by one of his rank since 2010.

+As early as June 2021, an Estonian academic characterized Steinmeier's politics of Russian rapprochement as "dangerous idealism".

+Second presidential term

-On 13 February 2022 he was re-elected as president.
+On 13 February 2022, he was re-elected as president.